kugared94/E-commerce-project/README.md

   - The Google Images and are used for project purposes only.

 **Code**
-* Reference code for the html, css, and javascript are referred from W3School, Bootstrap, stack overflow, Hiroku, and AWS amazon.
+* Reference code for the html, css, javascript, Python are referred from W3School, Bootstrap, stack overflow, Stripe, Hiroku, and AWS amazon.

 ## Acknowledgements